 Ask your doctor if you would benefit from these supplements:

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tablespoonful oil daily, to help decrease inflammation and improve general health.
-Omega-3 fatty acids may increase the risk of bleeding, especially if you take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+- Omega-3 fatty acids, such as fish oil, to help reduce inflammation and improve general health.
+Omega-3 fatty acids may increase the risk of bleeding, especially if you take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.

-- Indole-3-carbinol , a compound derived from cruciferous vegetables such as broccoli, Brussels sprouts, and cabbage.
-One study found that taking 200 mg or 400 mg of indole-3-carbinol helped treat cervical dysplasia, but more research is needed.
-Taking this compound as a supplement may interact with other medications, so ask your doctor before taking it to be safe.
-It is safe to eat vegetables that contain this compound.
+- Indole-3-carbinol, a compound derived from cruciferous vegetables, such as broccoli, Brussels sprouts, and cabbage.
+One study found that taking 200 mg or 400 mg of indole-3-carbinol helped treat cervical dysplasia.
+More research is needed.
+Taking this compound as a supplement may interact with other medications, especially hormone-related medications, so ask your doctor if it is safe to eat vegetables that contain this compound or take as a supplement.

 If you have cervical dysplasia, ask your doctor before taking any herb.

-- Turmeric (Curcuma longa) standardized extract, 300 mg 3 times a day, for inflammation.
-Turmeric may increase the risk of bleeding, especially if you also take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+- Turmeric (Curcuma longa) standardized extract, for inflammation.
+Turmeric may increase the risk of bleeding, especially if you also take blood-thinning medications, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 Pregnant women and people with gallstones or gallbladder disease should not take turmeric.

-- It's safe to do a biopsy to diagnose cervical dysplasia during pregnancy.
+- It is safe to do a biopsy to diagnose cervical dysplasia during pregnancy.

 - Treatment with cervical conization may affect fertility.